evergreenelectrician/RSET-ADASMobTech/Blind-spot monitoring/README.md

 ## Model Architecture
 The AI model uses a Modified Yolo v3 in which the six images from the 6 cameras is feed through 6 different feature extraction networks(Darknet) and the output from these feature extraction networks are stacked back to back and feed to a object detector which instead of just predicting the x,y, l,w ,conf and category like the usual yolo network , it predicts x,y,z h,w,l, r1,r2 conf, category where z is the z coordinate of the centroid, h for the height of the object and r1,r2 for the orientation of the object where r1 is the sine and r2 is the cosine of the original orientation.
+<p>The images used for traing the model was of size 416x416 and was predicting objects in a 13 meter radius</p>

+# Files
 <p>The code for the AI model is present in the AI/Birdnet_Yolo.ipynb python notebook and the configuration file in the AI/config/birdnet-yolo.cfg</p>
+<p>Trained weight for the AI model can be found in the AI/weights folder</p>